New Health and Care Developments for Powys announced by Welsh Government

 Work is also under way to develop a detailed plan for new primary care facilities in Llanfair Caereinion.
 The aim is to offer spacious accommodation and modern facilities for patients and staff.
 The design of the building will enable it to adapt to meet future needs and allow for a wider range of services to be provided in a primary care setting.

 Dr Alun Jones-Evans from Caereinion Medical Practice said:

 "The practice are delighted with the announcement from Welsh Government that funding has been identified for the development of a new primary care centre in Llanfair Caereinion.
 This is a vital step in our longstanding efforts to improve the facilities for patients and staff.
 We will now be working with Powys Teaching Health Board to take the project forward."

 Councillor Stephen Hayes, Cabinet Member for Adult Services commented; "This a really positive investment for health and care services in north Powys.
 The proposed plans to modernise Bro Dyfi Hospital with the development of an integrated hub will greatly support our joint health and social care services for residents in Machynlleth and the surrounding Dyfi Valley.

-"In addition, the proposal to develop a new primary care centre in Llanfair Caereinion will be a vital health and care facility for the community, particularly given the challenges of accessing high quality health and care services in a rural setting."
+"Given the challenges of accessing high quality health and care services in a rural area, the proposal to develop a new primary care centre in Llanfair Caereinion will be a vital facility for the community."

 Construction of all nineteen schemes across Wales will be subject to the agreement of successful business cases from the local health boards, and the expectation is that all schemes will be delivered by 2021.